 So, I wake up every morning and feel like I should paint my face, slip into my jersey, load the truck and head off to watch the most important critical match-up between companies these days.
 Who can keep their talent while raiding the other company’s roster?
 Ding!
 Winner, winner chicken dinner!

-Not a day goes by now where I don’t hear about a designer/salesperson moving to a new home.
+Not a day goes by now when I don’t hear about a designer/salesperson moving to a new home.
 This exchange has always been in play but the way it’s ramping up these days has been downright impressive.
 This trend is only going to increase over time as certain businesses embrace Mecca-nisms that separate them from the herd.

 I have touched on this subject several times, so I am going to keep this short and sweet.
 When an existing or potential team member is describing your company, you should hope that they are using Mecca-nisms like: